 The agriculture, forestry and fishing sector, the electricity, gas and water sector and the financial, insurance, real estate and business services sector are expected to experience mild to moderate declines in production and demand.
 On the other hand, the manufacturing sector and the wholesale and retail trade, catering and accommodation sector are expected to experience moderate to severe declines, while the mining and quarrying sector, the construction sector and the community, social and personal services sector are expected to experience large to severe declines in production and demand.
-In the Western Cape, the agriculture, forestry and fishing sector, the manufacturing sector, the wholesale and retail trade, catering and accommodation sector are expected to be key sectors that are most vulnerable to COVID-19 and that require support.
+In the Western Cape, the agriculture, forestry and fishing sector, the manufacturing sector, the wholesale and retail trade, catering and accommodation sector and the community, social and personal services sector were identified to be key sectors that are most vulnerable to COVID-19 and that require support.
 Furthermore, the services sector is expected to be the worst affected by salary reductions and job losses in the country and the Western Cape.
 A loss of approximately 2 500 jobs is anticipated in the agriculture, forestry and fishing sector, in the worst-case scenario.